-The central nerve system composed of the brain, the brainstem, the spinal cord and spinal nerves control and coordinated ALL body function.
+The central nerve system composed of the brain, the brainstem, the spinal cord, and spinal nerves control and coordinated ALL body functions.
 Health is the byproduct of the body functioning at one hundred percent.
 Since health is function and the nervous system controls function, monitoring whether the nervous system is functioning optimally or not is paramount to health.

-Blair Upper Cervical Chiropractor are specially trained in locating and correcting spinal misalignments that occur at the most critical area of the spine, the cranio cervical junction (CCJ).
+Blair Upper Cervical Chiropractor is specially trained in locating and correcting spinal misalignments that occur at the most critical area of the spine, the craniocervical junction (CCJ).

 When a new patient visits an upper cervical chiropractor a history and exam is taken which tells the doctor if you have a spinal misalignment and it’s location.
 Once determined precision X-rays are taken to view the joints in the neck to measure the direction and magnitude of spinal misalignment.

 This information is then used to make a precise spinal correction that involves no twisting, popping, or pulling of the neck.
 Once corrected, the patient is monitored overtime to ensure the interference is clear or not.